SonaraSelect/Computer-Networking-Projects/Simplified TCP Implementation/readme.md

 # Welcome to my Simplified TCP Implementation!
 *by Audrey Michel*

+# CHECKPOINT 2

+First I must mention one specific bug: right now the handshake ACKs, SYNs, and SYN+ACKs are not always retransmitted, so there is a small chance of a packet loss occuring at the beginning, leaving the server or clients stuck in the handshake states.

+Otherwise, everything else is fully implemented.
+The tcp congestion control states and dynamic change of the send window size are implemented, and every time a value is changed it will be printed out to console.

+## congestion window

+One eccentricity in my design is that the sending sliding window works by first dividing the text into packets and buffering them in a to-send list called frames.
+This means that when a frame is to be sent, the packet is simply read from the frames list and sent.
+The buffering of packets also works in the same way.

+This presents one issue, where the window sizes and congestion window are now in unit of frames, rather than bytes.
+My solution to this was to multiply all values by MSS to convert them back to bytes for ease of debugging.

+## congestion control fsm

+Everything else is implemented as expected.

+## PYTHON 3 IS NEEDED TO RUN MY CODE !!
+Run on Ubuntu 24.04.1 LTS on WSL2
+Kernel: 5.15.167.4-microsoft-standard-WSL2
+(alternate kernel needed to simulate network congestion)

+# LEGACY README FROM CHECKPOINT 1

 Now, for checkpoint one I was only able to implement the FSM and estimated RTT.
 There are still some remaining bugs.
 For example, sometimes the server side will remain stuck in a loop and never close.
 I have been unable to reliably recreate this bug, as it randomly goes away as fast as it came, even without having made any changes.

 **One important note is that the server side will take a moment before it can fully close.** While the client closes nearly instantly, the server will take much longer.
 This kink is still being worked out.